-[00:33:56] Benjamin Straumann: Yeah.
-I mean, I think that's certainly a very influential image this analogy of our invert balance and that this is seen in analogy to the constitutional makeup of a state is, of course, and that's Plato's idea in his republic.
-And to a certain extent, I think Cicero follows this, but because of this skepticism that is not played with, but very much Cicero's, I think he can't go all the way.
-So for Cicero, maybe it's more important to have a carved out domain where you actually can have all to them the kind of leisure to philosophize, which is something he himself of course, does, especially once he's no longer once he's kicked out of politics and can't do anything, it's, on this country estates.
-So he's thinking about those things.
-And in a way, the Tusculans are an expression of that there, you see him in a kind of, in a very stoic more mode really.
-But it isn't, it's in sharp tension with what he says in all the works, like De Finibus.
+[00:33:22] Benjamin Straumann: I think that's certainly a very influential image, this analogy of our inward balance but this is seen in analogy to the constitution make of a state is, and that's Plato's idea in his Republic, and to a certain extent, I think Cicero follows this, but because of this skepticism that is not Plato's but very much Cicero's, I think he can't go all the way.

+[00:33:55] Benjamin Straumann: So for Cicero, maybe it's more important to have a carved out domain where you actually can have the kind of leisure to philosophize, which is something he himself, of course, does, especially once he's no longer once he's kicked out of politics and can't do anything, and he's on his conscious states so he's thinking about those things.
+And, in a way, the Tusculans are an expression of that.
+There, you see him in a kind of, in a very stoic mode, really.

-[00:35:06] Benjamin Straumann: So he's a stoic when you catch him as such, as a Tusculan, there he is, There he is one.
-But it might be the case that for him, it's important that we be able to figure out the, let's say the correct conception of the highest good, and the great conception of happiness.
-He's a fallibilist in that regard and he thinks maybe we'll figure it out.
-But right now, I don't think he has the confidence that he shows at the Tusculan that the next day he will have less confidence.
-You can see also in his correspondence, how these things move around a bit.
-But on the, when it comes to the, to the political order, there, I think for sure he does follow Polybius to a certain extent in you know, trying to arrange the institutions of the state such that you do have a kind of as he put it, well-tempered or balanced setup of a constitutional setup.
+[00:34:26] Benjamin Straumann: But, it's in sharp tension with what he says in other words, so he's a stoic when you catch him as such, and the Tusculans, there he is one.
+But, it might be the case that for him, it's important that we be able to figure out the, let's say, the correct conception of the highest good and the correct conception of happiness.

+[00:34:49] Benjamin Straumann: He's a bit of a fallibalist in that regard.
+He thinks maybe we'll figure it out, but right now, I don't think he has the confidence that he shows in the Tusculans.

+The next day, he will have less confidence.
+You can see also in his correspondence how these things move around a bit.

+[00:35:05] Benjamin Straumann: When it comes to the political order, there I think for sure he does follow Polybius to a certain extent in trying to arrange the institutions of the state such that you do have a kind of, as he put it, well-tempered or balanced setup of a constitutional setup.

-[00:36:04] Benjamin Straumann: And what he does, and I think what is somewhat new is that he tries to figure out the underlying constitutional order and he does that in a very legalized manner.
-And he's learned in the Roman law as well, so he used sleek private law analogies all the time to explain the political legal order and in a way that moves now in as a remedy to the decay and the collapse of the Roman Republic, because he puts forward in his laws, into De Finibus written in the late fifties, perhaps in the forties, it's hard, there's a bit of dispute about that.
-But as the republic collapses in that's there's the looming Civil War already the Civil War, he puts forward really, as set of laws that he says are and formulating natural law and that are supposed to give shape to the state.
-And that is important to the founders, of course, because unlike us, who are used to the idea that constitutional law is a kind of law this is a pretty novel idea.
-And usually when people talked about constitutions also in early modern times, what they meant is just descriptively how is the state, sociology of the state basically.
+[00:35:28] Benjamin Straumann: What he does, and I think what is somewhat new is that he tries to figure out the underlying constitutional order, and he does that in a very legalized manner.
+He's learned in the Roman law as well, so he uses private law analogies all the time to explain the political legal order.

+[00:35:49] Benjamin Straumann: In a way, that moves now in as a remedy to the decay and the collapse of the Roman republic, because he puts forward in his laws, written in the late '50s, perhaps in the '40s, it's hard, there's a bit of dispute about that, but as the republic collapses, and thus there is the looming civil war, already the civil war, he puts forward really a set of laws that he says are formulating natural law and that are supposed to give shape to the state.

+[00:36:21] Benjamin Straumann: And, that is important to the founders, of course, because unlike us who are used to the idea that constitutional law is a kind of law this is a pretty novel idea, and usually when people talked about constitutions, also in early modern times, what they meant is just descriptively, how is the state, sociology of of the state, basically.